John Green: The Fault in Our Stars and adaptations

+(Above) John and Hank Green signing copies of The Fault in Our Stars in January 2012, and (Below) a van decorated for the book tour.

 The Fault in Our Stars was massively successful, creating a passionate fan base of readers.
 Six months before the release of the book, before it had even been finished, online pre-orders led to the book being a number one seller on Amazon.com and Barnes & Noble.
 After release, the book debuted at number one on The New York Times Best Seller list for children's chapter books.
 It went on to spend forty-three total weeks at the number one spot and over two years in the top ten.

 Green himself also saw a significant increase in his fame, with the Indianapolis Business Journal noting that he had much more "visibility and presence in his fans' lives" than other contemporaneous authors with equal or greater book sales.
 Upon the book's release, Green began a 17-city book tour, visiting largely sold-out venues across the country.
 On the first anniversary of its release, John and his brother Hank performed a sold-out show at Carnegie Hall's Isaac Stern Auditorium in New York City, which also featured appearances from Neil Gaiman and The Mountain Goats.
 Green appeared on The Late Late Show with Craig Ferguson in March 2013.
 Green stated his anxiety leading up to the television interview prevented him from getting work done for weeks before.

 In late 2013, Green stated that he was writing a new book with the working title The Racket.
 He sold 5,000 words of a rough draft of the work during that years Project for Awesome.
 That same year, Green hired long-time Nerdfighter Rosianna Halse Rojas as his executive assistant.